rixVe/introToAI/README.md

 # Uni course inspired projects
-This is a collection of small python programs that solve homework from one class in uni
+This is a collection of small python programs that solve homework from introduction to ai lecture class in uni